Ifycode-experiments/git-github-training-resource/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/45185388/197324026-6c5cf986-671c-431b-b3c7-981b1f0ccb72.gif)

 #
+> **Note**
+>
-This repo is for putting together the learning resources for the Git & Github for collaboration training project.
+>This repository is for putting together the learning resources for the Git & Github for collaboration training project.
 You can [access the video lectures live on the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
 You can also access the video content from the [youtube playlist](https://youtube.com/playlist?list=PLMDhbo3xlD1ESa1_9WN4yG7bGDDksEQx7), but we recommend you access the videos from the gitbook resource as it is more engaging.
-The gitbook reesource also contains guidance for communicating with the instructor along the way.
+The gitbook resource also contains guidance for communicating with the instructor along the way.

+#
 > **Note**
 >
 > Reload any one page from [the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training) (whenever you come back to continue this training) so that newly added content can show up (if any new content has been added).